vjosset/reasonlpp/README.md

 # Installing the Reason Remote Map

 For use with Reason, you will also need to install the Remote mapping files:
-- `vincelpp.midicodec`
+- `reasonlpp.midicodec`
-- `vincelpp.remotemap`
+- `reasonlpp.remotemap`

 On Windows, these are the paths where to install those files:
-- C:\ProgramData\Propellerhead Software\Remote\Codecs\MIDI Codecs\vincelpp.midicodec
+- C:\ProgramData\Propellerhead Software\Remote\Codecs\MIDI Codecs\reasonlpp.midicodec
-- C:\ProgramData\Propellerhead Software\Remote\Maps\Other\vincelpp.remotemap
+- C:\ProgramData\Propellerhead Software\Remote\Maps\Other\reasonlpp.remotemap

 # Usage

-For a visual example and explanation of this firmware's feature, see the demo video here:
+For a quick visual example and explanation of this firmware's feature, see the demo video here:

 [TBD]